Iterative Plotting

 Climate Change Sentinels

-Fish and Amphibians such as the ones in our example dataset, are often among the first taxa to be affected by distrbances to their ecosystems.
-While those in our example dataset are from a long-term study site in Oregon, USA, there is in fact a long-term ecological research program on amphibeans and other vertebrates in Algonquin Park, ON, run in part by EEB professor Dr. Njal Rollinson
+Fish and Amphibians, such as the ones in our example dataset, are often among the first taxa to be affected by disturbances to their ecosystems.
+While those in our example dataset are from a long-term study site in Oregon, USA, there is in fact a long-term ecological research program on amphibians and other vertebrates in Algonquin Park, ON, run in part by EEB professor Dr. Njal Rollinson.

-The research performed in Algonquin park and at U of T, specifically tackles tough questions like the adaptive significance of ecotherm biology, and the effects anthropogenic change has on these organisms.
+The research performed in Algonquin Park and at U of T specifically tackles tough questions like the adaptive significance of ectotherm biology and the effects anthropogenic change has on these organisms.

-OK good.
+OK, good.
 Now, this is more aesthetic than anything, but we might want to change the appearance of this plot away from this ugly grey background and grid lines.
-This is a more personal decision regarding what exactly you want your plot to look like, along with the fact that different fields have differnet conventions regarding how they want their plot to look.
-In biology, we almost always don’t want a grey background, nor horizonal grid lines.
+This is a more personal decision regarding what exactly you want your plot to look like, along with the fact that different fields have different conventions regarding how they want their plot to look.
+In biology, we almost always don’t want a grey background, nor horizontal grid lines.
 There are lots of themes

 available in the ggplot2